WHAT HAPPENS IN EUROPE...

 The meal finished cooking and we sat around a large table to begin stuffing our faces.
 Myself, a crayfish amateur, had no idea where to start eating the little thing staring into my soul.
 I soon learned that the technique including a whole lot of cracking, sucking, and biting.

-Schnapps were brought out and we learned that the other tradition included singing Swedish songs as a cheers before each shot.
+Schnapps was brought out and we learned that the other tradition included singing Swedish songs as cheers before each shot.
 Being American and completely clueless, Josh and I had a blast not knowing what was going on.
 Sometimes being clueless can be fun.

 Before the night came to a close, we all ended up in the courtyard of the apartment complex playing a game unbeknownst to us before this night called Kubb.
 It's now one of my favorite drinking games.
 Look it up.